KunwooLeeKay/emg2qwerty/README.md

 > *TODO - Check if the numbers above are correct (they're taken from the report).*
 >
-> *TODO - Add a disclaimer about the testing procedure (model, # of epochs for training, size of the test set, etc.).*
+> *TODO - Add a disclaimer about the testing procedure (model (generic or personalized),  size of the test set, etc.) - see Table 3 in Meta report.*

 ## Experiments